zensayyy/Kewler/kewlerd/design/CONFIG.md

         type: int
 ---
 GitRepoUpdate:
+    url:
+        description: http URL to the repository
+        type: string
     secret:
-        decription: username and password, but optional for public repositories
+        decription: username and password
         type: optional(string)
     interval:
         description: Interval in seconds to check repository for new releases